CTVA US Music Variety - "The Ed Sullivan Show" (CBS) Season 17 (1964-65)

 --Sandu and the Green Mountain Boys (might be Sandu Scott and the Scotties) -

-sings, does imitations including Ed Sullivan; Carol Channing singing "Hello Dolly")
+sings, does imitations including Ed Sullivan and Carol Channing (singing "Hello Dolly").

 --Jesuit Priests led by Father Lawrence Madden - Religious medley